\\\ Celebrations using fireworks

 Never take your dog to a firework display or any event where there’s expected to be loud noise

 Autumn evenings start drawing in, and you may suddenly experience a loud firework bang one evening and it jogs the memory that UK’s traditional Bonfire Night, 5 November, isn’t that far away, 5 November, each year, in the UK, with many exploding rockets, swizzle noises, bangs and hisses that upset your pets and animals.

-After the wonderful and stunning global displays of Millenium fireworks, every weekend after was plagued with party nights and early mornings where individuals would let off displays for the most minor celebrations without a care in the world for other humans, let alone the 25 million or so dog and cats residing in the UK.
+After the wonderful and stunning global displays of Millennium fireworks, every weekend after was plagued with party nights and early mornings where individuals would let off displays for the most minor celebrations without a care in the world for other humans, let alone the 25 million or so dog and cats residing in the UK.

 Fortunately, the nation seems to have curbed these activities after the government introduced defined dates and times that fireworks could be launched.
 Failure to adhere could mean hefty fines being imposed to those concerned.

 Fireworks can cause significant damage to property, persons and harm pets.
 Not only is there a danger from fireworks exploding but also pose serious fire risks.

 Members of the public may only use fireworks on private property, such as their gardens, and only licensed professionals can use them in public spaces.

 Read the government information about UK firework date restrictions.
 It provides the dates that are permissible by the public.
 Ignoring this information can result in on-the-spot fines and prison sentences.